zaari/garta/RoadMap.md

 - status bar of the main window has maps, layers, coordinates and zoom level widgets completed
 - slippy maps can be defined in json files
 - tile cache
-- map implemented with basic scrolling and zooming support
+- map implemented with scrolling and zooming support (with smooth zooming and scrolling inertia)
 - maps have the required copyright information and the related clickable urls visible
 - view-related persistence
-- smooth zooming
-- scrolling inertia

 ## Version 0.2
 - GPX loading